 As stated in the preceding sections of the analysis, the concept of the SSC is extremely broad, and there are multiple and often competing approaches on how to achieve goals related to "smartness" and "sustainability" within urban settings.
 The concept of an SSC also varies significantly in different regions.
-For instance, Latin American SSC perspectives are strongly focused on the improvement of security, local government management and mobility, Asian SSC initiatives emphasize the importance of infrastructure and services provided to citizens in the context of growing urbanization, while European SSC approaches often concentrate on the improvement of the efficiency of public services to strengthen the well-being of citizens.

 Seeking to address this lack of consensus in the understanding of SSC, ITU-T worked on the identification of a comprehensive definition of SSC presented in clause 2.
-This definition recognizes the pivotal role played by ICTs as enablers of sustainable and efficient city services.
+This definition recognizes the pivotal role played by ICTs and digital technologies as enablers of sustainable and efficient city services.